mmoats/slush-ang/README.md

 ### CLI Usage
 Use `slush ang` to scaffold out a new component

-Add `:gulp` to include a gulp based build system and install deps
+Use `slush ang:gulp` to include a gulp based build system and install deps

-Add `:controller` or one of the commands below to add to that component
+Use `slush ang:controller` or one of the commands below to add to that component (Typically not needed)

-Available commands:
+Available commands(Optional):

 `:module`